Car accident in Texas?

 - AI organized facts and flagged multiple liable parties in under 3 minutes

-- Attorney review confirmed liability and documented treatment timeline
+- Attorney review confirmed liability and documented the incident and recovery timeline

 Why Vanguardia